 I liked this book before even cracking it open.
 Instead of succumbing to the popularized “Man Up!” movement, Aimee Cohen implores women to put on their big-girl panties, take control of their careers, and Woman UP!
 Her insights are a product of more than 20 years of experience and a nearly 100% success rate helping hundreds of clients achieve their goals.
 Using real-life examples, shared experiences, and Aimee’s own guilty confessions, Woman UP! delivers the sage advice every woman wishes she had at the start of her career.

 eleven | “Designed for Success: The 10 Commandments for Women in the Workplace” by Dondi Scumaci

 twelve | “Girl Code: Unlocking the Secrets to Success, Sanity, and Happiness for the Female Entrepreneur” by Cara Alwill Leyba

-Are there any other worthy additions I’ve left off my 2015 and 2016 lists of career books for women?
+Are there any other worthy additions I’ve left off my 2015, 2016, or 2017 lists of career books for women?
 Please feel free to let me know; I’m happy to supplement.
 Happy reading!

 This post contains affiliate links, which means that if you click on one of the product links and make a purchase, I’ll receive compensation.
 Thank you so much for supporting Diary of a Debutante and my mission of creating honest quality content!

 I just started reading Bossypants (literally on page 30) and I already am really enjoying it!
 Great picks!